-As a Dutch national, you will be able to vote in all Dutch elections, from local to regional to national ones.
-As a Dutch national, you will be able to vote in all Dutch elections, from local to regional to national ones.
-You can also vote in the European elections as well.
-If you want to pursue public service, you can even hold public office and positions in the judiciary.
+As a national, you will be able to vote in all Dutch elections, from local to regional to national.
+You can also vote in the European elections.
+If you want to pursue public service, you can hold public office and positions in the judiciary.

-As a Dutch citizen, you won’t have to worry about staying away from the Netherlands for too long.
+As a Dutch citizen, you won’t have to worry about staying away for too long.
 You don’t need a residence permit, and there are no conditions attached to staying in the Netherlands.
 You can also live in other European countries with no restrictions.

-The Netherlands is very particular about the environment and sustainability.
-Amsterdam is the rising capital of sustainable fashions.
-Dutch people, in general, are very environmentally conscious.
+The Netherlands is very particular about its environment and sustainability.
+Amsterdam is the rising capital of sustainable fashions and Dutch people, in general, are very environmentally conscious.

 Netherland’s strategic location makes it easy for multinational businesses to function and for trade to take place.
-It has a flourishing startup industry making it very feasible for entrepreneurs.
+It has a flourishing startup industry making it attractive for entrepreneurs.

 General Requirements for Dutch Citizenship